GluuFederation/docker-oxshibboleth/README.md

 - `GLUU_COUCHBASE_CONN_TIMEOUT`: Connect timeout used when a bucket is opened (default to `10000` milliseconds).
 - `GLUU_COUCHBASE_CONN_MAX_WAIT`: Maximum time to wait before retrying connection (default to `20000` milliseconds).
 - `GLUU_COUCHBASE_SCAN_CONSISTENCY`: Default scan consistency; one of `not_bounded`, `request_plus`, or `statement_plus` (default to `not_bounded`).

-## Shared Directories

-Mounting the volume from host to container, as seen in the `-v $PWD/shared-shibboleth-idp:/opt/shared-shibboleth-idp` option, is required to ensure oxShibboleth can load the configuration correctly.

-By design, each time a Trust Relationship entry is added/updated/deleted via the oxTrust GUI, some Shibboleth-related files will be generated/modified by oxTrust and saved to the `/opt/shibboleth-idp` directory inside the oxTrust container.
-A background job in oxTrust container ensures those files are copied to the `/opt/shared-shibboleth-idp` directory (and also inside the oxTrust container, which must be mounted from container to host).

-After those Shibboleth-related files are copied to `/opt/shared-shibboleth`, a background job in oxShibboleth copies them to the `/opt/shibboleth-idp` directory inside oxShibboleth container.
-To ensure files are synchronized between oxTrust and oxShibboleth, both containers must use the same mounted volume, `/opt/shared-shibboleth-idp`.

-The `/opt/shibboleth-idp` directory is not mounted directly into the container, as there are two known issues with this approach.
-First, the oxShibboleth container has its own default `/opt/shibboleth-idp` directory requirements to start the app itself.
-By mounting `/opt/shibboleth-idp` directly from the host, the directory will be replaced and the oxShibboleth app won't run correctly.
-Secondly, oxTrust renames the metadata file, which unfortunately didn't work as expected in the mounted volume.